UAE: Sweeping Legal 'Reforms' Deepen Repression

-United Arab Emirates authorities continue to invest in a “soft power” strategy aimed at painting the country as progressive, tolerant, and rights-respecting.
-Many activists and dissidents, some of whom have completed their sentences, remain detained simply for exercising their rights to free expression and association.
-Prisons across the UAE hold detainees in dismal and unhygienic conditions, where overcrowding and lack of adequate medical care are widespread.
-The UAE continues to block representatives of international human rights organizations and UN experts from independently conducting in-country research and visiting prisons and detention facilities.
+The United Arab Emirates (UAE) invests in a strategy to paint the country as progressive, tolerant, and rights-respecting while carrying out repression against dissent.
+Many activists and dissidents remain detained for exercising their rights to free expression and association.
+Prisons hold detainees in dismal conditions, including overcrowding and lack of adequate medical care.
+The UAE deploys advanced surveillance technologies to monitor public spaces, internet activity, and individuals’ phones and computers.
+The government blocks international human rights organizations and UN experts from independently conducting in-country research.
+The Saudi and UAE-led coalition continue their military campaign against the Houthi armed group in Yemen which has included unlawful airstrikes that have killed and wounded thousands of civilians.

 Abusive Provisions Remain; New Measures Increase Rights Restrictions